 Navigation aids of DFS

 DFS is continuously modernising its navigation infrastructure.
 VHF omnidirectional radio beacons (VOR) make up one part of this infrastructure.
-These are of particular importance for the further expansion of wind energy as wind turbines can interfere with the operation of these facilities.
 Since 2002, we have decommissioned 17 VORs, and another 20 or so will follow by 2032, as part of the switch to satellite navigation.
 In addition, conventional VORs (CVOR), which are more susceptible to interference, are being replaced with more robust Doppler VORs (DVOR).
 This creates even more space for wind turbines and thus supports the energy transition Germany is striving for.

 The following facilities are planned to be decommissioned in the next few years: